HIGHLIGHTS FOR THE 2012-2013 YEAR INCLUDE THE FOLLOWING:

 - The 13th Annual International Advocate for Peace Award was presented to President Jimmy Carter by the Cardozo Journal for Conflict Resolution.

-- CARDOZO LAW REVIEW did a symposium on Stories Mediators Tell, Eric Galton and Lela Love, eds.
+- CARDOZO LAW REVIEW hosted a symposium on Stories Mediators Tell, Eric Galton and Lela Love, eds.

 1. Student Writing Awards and Publication: